spiral/docs/docs/en/http/routing.md

 ### Immutability

 All route objects are immutable by design, you can not change their state after creation, but only make a copy with new values.
-To set default route parameters outside constructor:
+To set default route parameters outside the constructor:

 ```php
 namespace App\Bootloader;